 - All people with at least one symptom of COVID-19, even for mild symptoms.

 Currently it may take several days to get the results of your COVID-19 test.
+The WECHU will contact all those who test positive to conduct contact tracing.
 You can check for your results yourself online using your health card number.

 If your results are not posted or if you have an old red and white health card, please contact the location you had your test completed.